KDE/digikam-doc/main_window/people_view.rst

         The digiKam Face Tag Properties Dialog With a Keyboard Shortcut Assigned

-- From The **Unknown** tag from **People** view: to manually identify a face, hover on any **Unknown** face form icon-view and use the text box to give it a name.
+- From The **Unknown** tag from **People** view: to manually identify a face, hover on any **Unknown** face from icon-view and use the text box to give it a name.
 This will lead to the creation of a face tag in case a person of that name doesn't exist already.
 For best results identify at least 4 faces for each person you want the scan to recognize.

     .. figure:: videos/mainwindow_face_tagging.gif
         :alt: